PatrickJS/awesome-angular/README.md

 * [ngwr](https://github.com/thekhegay/ngwr) - Angular UI kit to make stylish Angular applications.
 * [Windmillcode-Angular-CDK](https://github.com/WindMillCode/Windmillcode-Angular-CDK) - Provides a collection of reusable UI components, each crafted with attention to detail and performance.
 * [ng-vcl](https://github.com/vcl/ng-vcl) - Angular VCL ‒ an Angular component library based on the [VCL](https://vcl.github.io) CSS eco system.
+* [ngx-ui](https://ngxui.com/docs) - NGXUI from [Omnedia](https://github.com/omnedia) is a collection of standalone components that you can simply install and use in your Angular projects.
+It primarily features components, blocks, and templates geared towards creating landing pages and user-facing marketing materials.

 ##### Material Based